 Keep images to a minimum and make sure you have some default text that displays in place of the graphic.

-And my eyes are shot.
 Do us all a favor and use larger type.

 Please don’t use 10pt font for your newsletter.